 Indiana (2-1) 42, Bowling Green 10

-Nate Sudfield threw for 335 yards and Cody Latimer had a career record 137 receiving yards as Indiana looked solid in a bounceback game.
+Nate Sudfield threw for 335 yards and Cody Latimer had a career-high 137 receiving yards as Indiana looked solid in a bounceback game.
 After Bowling Green took an early lead on a blocked field goal return and its own field goal, the Hoosiers responded with 35 unanswered points.

 Indiana fans should take this game positively.
 The Hoosiers kept Bowling Green to 4.7 yards per play and no offensive touchdowns after being gashed by an inferior Navy team last week.